mvernimmen/puppet-lamernews/README.md

 - There is an rpm for hiredis in epel, if it's new enough that could be used instead of the ruby gem.
-- Fix the pull request to puppet passenger for CentOS 7 because currently passenger is broken on 7.
+- -Fix the pull request to puppet passenger for CentOS 7 because currently passenger is broken on 7.- Use this version of passenger until it's been merged to the puppetlabs repo: https://github.com/ashish1099/puppetlabs-passenger.git
+- Make the gem versions parameterised and update the template and the gem installation to use the parameters.
+Or use hiera.